aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ```
 # Custom default block rules
-# Use these with strict rule ordering and instead of "Drop All" or "Drop Established" default actions
+# Use these with strict rule ordering and INSTEAD of "Drop All" or "Drop Established" default actions to support TLS Kyber connections
-# Make sure the $HOME_NET variable is set correectly at the firewall policy
+# Make sure the $HOME_NET variable is set correctly at the firewall policy
+# Make sure the firewall's stateless default action is set to forward fragmented packets to stateful rules groups
 #
 # These two rules go at the very top of the ruleset and allow L7 to be inspected
 pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:999990;)
-# Uncomment this rule if the firewall is going to be used for ingress
+# Uncomment this rule if the firewall is going to be used for allowing ingress traffic
 # pass tcp any any -> $HOME_NET any (flow:not_established, to_server; sid:999998;)